sunfishcode/pathbox/README.md

 $ cargo run --quiet --example grep dep %verbatim:./Cargo.toml
 >>> external args: ["dep", "%verbatim:./Cargo.toml"]
 >>> internal args: ["dep", "./Cargo.toml"]
-Error: cannot open file './Cargo.toml': Custom { kind: PermissionDenied, error: "File is not available as a preopen" }
+[ERROR stderr] Error: cannot open file './Cargo.toml': File is not available
 ```

 Here, "./Cargo.toml" is passed through verbatim, though it cannot be
-opened as such because it's not preopened.
+opened as such because it's not replaced.

 `%` at the beginning of an argument is reserved for special features.
  - `%verbatim:` suppresses all inference and passes the rest of the string through as-is.